 Coming from a person who is not fond of eating pork, the word “Lechon” is not an eye-popper compared to most of the people we know.
 It could sound weird to you but I don’t dig eating pork.
 I’d rather eat fried chicken than eat lechon.
 Oops, you might be one of those who suddenly became interested about this post because of the dead pig posing in front of you.
 Hehe.
 At this point, you might find me weird on how I view Filipinos’ (or your) favorite lechon.
 Prior to this dinner, pigging out for me is not all about Lechon.
 But then, when I found out that it was going to be a 14-course Lechon Degustacion from Pepita’s Kitchen, my eyes suddenly popped.
 If my eyes can speak, this is how it would sound, “now that’s what you call PIG-OUT!”

-How do you define PIG-OUT
+How do you define PIG-OUT?

 I was invited to join a 14-course Lechon Degustacion with selected foodies from the media industry.
 Most of them are writers and editors from prestigious magazines in our country.
 I wouldn’t want to miss out on that event that’s why I immediately said Yes to Spanky when he invited me.